matrix1001/capslock-plus-plus/README.md

 I have implemented 2 types of window switch functions.

 ### Type 1
-- `WindowA` can be used for most application.
+- `WindowA` can be used for most applications.
 - `WindowB` should be used for `web browser`.
 There is little difference from `WindowA`

-These two functions need to configured before you use it.
+These two functions need to be configured before you use it.

 Check default HyperWinSettings.ini
 ```ini